On this page

 By default, Amplitude selects all events for forwarding.
 Keep this setting enabled to maximize visibility into product usage across the user lifecycle.

-You may optionally:
+You can optionally:

-• Filter to include only events with a User ID
+• Filter to include only events with a User ID.

-• Manually select specific event types to send
+• Manually select specific event types to send.

 Map properties to destination